openmhealth/shimmer/README.md

 application and obtain authentication credentials for each of the shims you want to enable.

 If any of links are incorrect or out of date, please [submit an issue](https://github.com/openmhealth/omh-shims/issues) to let us know.

+Please note that the shim server is meant as a discovery and experimentation tool.
+It has not been secured and does not attempt to protect the data retrieved from third-party APIs.

 ### Installation